-The prize is a week-long writing retreat in the luxurious surroundings of West Dean College near Chichester, as well as detailed editorial feedback from the judges and six months’ mentoring from a Myriad author.
+The competition is a collaboration between Myriad and West Dean College, where Lesley Thomson and Elly Griffiths are tutors on the MA in Creative Writing and Publishing.
+The prize is a week-long writing retreat in the beautiful surroundings of West Dean College near Chichester, as well as detailed editorial feedback from industry experts and six months’ mentoring by a Myriad author.

 Myriad’s First Drafts Competition is at the heart of our mission to discover and nurture bold and exciting new writers.
 There are very few competitions for a work-in-progress and this is a brilliant opportunity for aspiring authors to get their work noticed by publishers and agents.